 Some years he has even made a wooden box with a slide top that was wood burned for packaging.

 For this, focus on finding the best products at a lower than retail cost and package them in a super awesome way.

 You don’t have to limit yourself to food.
 But you do want specialty products.

-Best thing about this one…
+The best thing about this one…

-…you don’t have to be super crafty!
+You don’t have to be super crafty!

 I make and sell Mary Kay gift baskets and profit about 50% of my materials.